Search

 Moderator

 The Windscale Piles used graphite as a moderator.
-This slowed neutrons, allowing them to initiate fissions.
+This slowed neutrons, allowing them to better initiate fission.

 Coolant